 A stud bolt is a mechanical un-headed fastener with a fully or partially threaded body that, with additional hardware, can secure two adjacent objects or surfaces.
 Unlike many types of bolts, this particular style is not driven into an object or surface, but passed completely through.
 Nuts or flanges on either end of the bolt then hold the two objects firmly together.

 The ability to adjust the tightness is a key element lending to the popularity of the stud bolt in a variety of applications.
-Engineering, motor, automotive, petrochemical and nuclear industries all make use of these bolts which can be specially contoured to distribute stress evenly, reducing the occurrence of breakages.
-Internal combustion engine cylinders, inspection covers, tank lids, car wheels and even domestic gate latches use this simple but effective design.
+Engineering, motor, automotive, petrochemical, and nuclear industries all make use of these bolts, which can be specially contoured to distribute stress evenly, reducing the occurrence of breakages.
+Internal combustion engine cylinders, inspection covers, tank lids, car wheels, and even domestic gate latches use this simple but effective design.

-In stud bolts, threading is either pressed along the entire rod, or on equal portions of each end, leaving a smooth center segment.
+In stud bolts, threading is either pressed along the entire rod or on equal portions of each end, leaving a smooth center segment.
 The finished bolt is then ready for use in a variety of applications.
 A pilot hole is made in each of the objects or surfaces to be joined and the rod is inserted.
 A nut or flange is then tightened on each end to create the desired clamping force.
-A wrench, spanner or pliers may be used when tightening must be high and precise.
+A wrench, spanner, or pliers may be used when tightening must be high and precise.
 Stud bolts with a smooth center fragment should be considered carefully.
-If a tight fit is desired than this portion must have a width the same or smaller than the combined width of the articles to be fastened.
+If a tight fit is desired, then this portion must have a width the same or smaller than the combined width of the articles to be fastened.
 Alternatively, a wider segment allows the surfaces to "float," providing a degree of give.
 It is important to consider the materials to be fastened as well as the strength and corrosion resistance required of the bolt materials.
 Other considerations include the bolt length and diameter.